weynelucas/python-xml-hl7/README.md

 python -m unittest tests
 ```

-If all the tests pass you will see a success message like this
+If all the tests pass you will see a success message like this:
 ```
 ................
 ----------------------------------------------------------------------